Democratic Classroom Leadership

 -

-Address and discuss issues of identity, race & equity and inclusion effectively so one can more effectively address one’s own biases (internalized superiority and/or oppression) resulting in students show ng up as more whole human beings with their identities intact.
-And, raise awareness of how students can become active change agents for equity in and outside the classroom.Dual Language & ELL Immersion Strategies
+Address and discuss issues of identity, race, equity and inclusion so we can more effectively address our own biases (internalized superiority and/or oppression), resulting in students showing up as more whole human beings with their identities intact.
+And, raise awareness of how students can become active change agents for equity in and outside of the classroom.Understanding behavior from Anti-Oppression Lens

-Create a process in which students collaborate to build curriculum and assessment norms, class-room environment and shared ownership of upholding those agreements with “loving accountability” for their community—moving the teacher from manage-ment and “control” to leadership and influence.
-Move beyond reward & punishment; learn to use restorative practices including natural & logical consequences, encouragement; ie: methodologies based on mutual respect (“power with” not “power over”).Class Meetings
+Create a process in which students collaborate to build curriculum and assessment norms, class-room environment and shared ownership of upholding those agreements with “loving accountability” for their community—moving the teacher from management and “control” to leadership and influence.
+Move beyond reward & punishment; learn to use restorative practices including natural & logical consequences, encouragement; i.e.: methodologies based on mutual respect (“power with” not “power over”).Class Meetings/Restorative Circles

 This workshop builds upon concepts learned in the week-long summer institute and focus on refining teachers’ skill in building effective class meetings and class jobs as well as build a deeper understanding of Adlerian principles in order to improve the way teachers react “in the moment.”